Crownstar01/AOA/README.md

 ## CONTACT DETAILS

-*Let’s connect and see how we can make a difference together!*
+*Let’s connect and explore how we can create a meaningful impact together!*
 <table>
   <tbody>
     <tr>